 The purpose of a physical inventory is twofold: first, it allows management to assess how much stock they have on hand, and second, it provides a snapshot of the company’s assets that can be used for financial reporting and taxation purposes.

 The physical inventory process can also help identify discrepancies between accounting records and actual stock holdings (e.g., theft or misplacement).

 An annual inventory is an accounting procedure whereby a business reviews the value of its assets and liabilities at the end of its fiscal year.
 This process helps ensure that the company’s financial records are accurate and up-to-date.
 In addition, the results of the annual inventory can be used to inform critical financial decisions, such as whether or not to secure a loan or sign a new lease.

 Typically, an annual inventory will involve physically counting the company’s assets (e.g., cash, equipment, property) and liabilities (e.g., accounts payable, loans).
 The totals from this count will be compared to the values listed in the accounting inventory records.
 If there are any discrepancies, they will need to be addressed.

 A physical inventory plan is a plan for counting and verifying the number of items on hand to assess the adequacy of stock and identify discrepancies between what is physically present and what is recorded in the accounting system.
 A physical inventory plan aims to ensure that the correct quantity of items is recorded in the accounting system and prevent or detect theft, fraud, or other errors.

-A physical inventory plan typically includes:
+A physical inventory plan typically includes the following:

 -A schedule for taking periodic physical inventories